Biomarker Quantification and Colocalization

 General Procedure

-6. Images and quantification report are then transferred to the customer.
+4. The organized data and report are then delivered to the client.

 Protocol